IAHispano/Applio-API/README.md

 # Applio API

-Welcome to the Applio API, your gateway to a vast repository of more than 20,000 RVC models and over 500,000 kits.ai components.
+Welcome to the Applio API for development.

 ## Installation